meekotherogue/by-night/art/2018/gallery.md

 component: gallery
 ---

-Here is the collection of paintings and longer drawings I have done in 2018
+Here is the collection of completed drawings and paintings I have done in 2018